Polyurethane Glue Guide – Urethane Applications and Tutorials

 Polyurethane 1K adhesives consist, as the name suggests, of only one component.
 They absorb moisture from the air after application and thus cure.
 They form a skin after only a few minutes.
-The curing speed is therefore very high.
+The curing speed is, therefore, very high.

 The paste-like PU 1K adhesives are applied in industrial plants in a bead-like manner.
-For the small user the use with a hand pistol is interesting.
+For the small user, the use with a hand pistol is interesting.

 Like the 2K PU adhesive, the 1K PU adhesive is also suitable for a wide range of applications.
-Thus, wood, plastics, gypsum boards and metal can be bonded without any problems.
+Thus, wood, plastics, gypsum boards, and metal can be bonded without any problems.

-Since the PU 1K PU adhesives lead to a soft-elastic bonding, they are especially popular in the field of flooring work.
+Since the PU 1K adhesives lead to a soft-elastic bonding, they are especially popular in the field of flooring work.
 If you want to lay a large-format plank or parquet floor, this type of adhesive should be your choice.

 Now apply the adhesive on one side and spread it evenly over the surface to be bonded.
-After this you glue both surfaces together.
-For better adhesion you can fix the surfaces with screw clamps until the glue has dried.
+After this, you glue both surfaces together.
+For better adhesion, you can fix the surfaces with screw clamps until the glue has dried.

 Hot Melt Glues (Hotmelts)

 Hot melt adhesives are adhesives based on thermoplastic polymers.
-This means that they have a solid state of aggregation at room temperature and become liquid when heated.
+This means that they have a stable state of aggregation at room temperature and become liquid when heated.
 They can only be processed in the liquid state.
 After drying, they return to their solid state of aggregation.

-Hotmelt adhesives often contain various additives, including antioxidants, wax and plasticizers.
+Hotmelt adhesives often contain various additives, including antioxidants, wax, and plasticizers.
 However, other additives can be added depending on the desired properties.

 Unlike one- or two-component PU adhesives, hot melt adhesives do not only work on porous substrates.
 In addition, the drying process is not a chemical but a physical process, as it is not caused by the reaction of different components but by cooling.

-Two types of hot-melt adhesives are known: EVA hotmelts and PUR hotmelts.
+Two types of hot melt adhesives are known: EVA hotmelts and PUR hotmelts.
 The former have the advantage of being reactivatable.
 This means they can be melted again after curing, which makes recycling possible.